School of Sport and Wellbeing

 Marisol's research activities

 Dr Marisol Warthon-Medina is a Post-Doctoral Researcher working as Project Co-ordinator for The Network for the Biology of Zinc (Zinc-Net).
 Zinc-Net is funded by the European Cooperation in Science and Technology COST Action TD1304, and was set up to build a multidisciplinary platform of all professionals interested in zinc micronutrient.
-Marisol is based at the University Of Central Lancashire (UCLAN), at the International Institute of Nutritional Sciences and Applied Food Safety Studies (iINSAFSs), Division of Sport, Exercise and Nutritional Sciences (SENS), School of Sport and Wellbeing, College of Health and Wellbeing.
+Marisol is based at the University Of Central Lancashire (UCLAN), at the International Institute of Nutritional Sciences and Applied Food Safety Studies (iINSAFSs), Division of Sport, Exercise and Nutritional Sciences (SENS), School of Sport and Wellbeing, Faculty of Health and Wellbeing.

 Dr Marisol Warthon-Medina worked as a Research assistant for the Network of Excellence EURRECA (EURopean micronutrient RECommendations Aligned) EU Framework 6 funded by the European Commission, which was set up to develop methodologies to standardise the process of setting micronutrient recommendations across Europe.